arunbhardwaj/LeetHub-2.0/README.md

 [![LeetHub](https://user-images.githubusercontent.com/43754306/165053510-a757c95e-c3bc-49d5-995c-7a52368abd37.png)](https://www.youtube.com/watch?v=o33PIjqlOgw "LeetHub saves lives!") -->

 ## What is LeetHub 2.0?
 <p>A chrome extension that automatically pushes your code to GitHub when you pass all tests on a <a href="http://leetcode.com/">Leetcode</a> problem.
-It's forked from the original <a href="https://chrome.google.com/webstore/detail/leethub/aciombdipochlnkbpcbgdpjffcfdbggi?hl=en">LeetHub</a> and improves on it to be faster, cleaner and now works with the new LeetCode UI.</p>
+It's forked from the original <a href="https://chrome.google.com/webstore/detail/leethub/aciombdipochlnkbpcbgdpjffcfdbggi?hl=en">LeetHub</a> and improves on it to be faster, cleaner and compatible with the new dynamic LeetCode UI.</p>

-### Why not merge with the original LeetHub?
-<p>Recently, both LeetCode and GitHub made changes that broke the functionality of LeetHub.
-In order to fix these issues and get the extension working, I've had to make some extensive changes that fundamentally change the logic of the underlying code.
-Due to depth of the changes and the inactivity of the original repo, I've decided to fork, refactor and expand upon the original.</p>

 ## Why LeetHub?
 <p> <strong>1.</strong> Recruiters <em>want</em> to see your contributions to the Open Source community, be it through side projects, solving algorithms/data-structures, or contributing to existing OS projects.<br>